mzq737/COV19Information/README.md

 # COVID-19-Tracker

+### libraries and packages I used
+requests, re, json, pymysql, traceback, selenium.
+### cov19dataCrawler.py
-cov19dataCrawler.py is used to crawl data and save it to the ec2 MySQL database and it requires Chrome and ChromeDriver to be installed.
+This file is used to crawl data and save it to the ec2 MySQL database and it requires Chrome and ChromeDriver to be installed.
+All data is stored in three tables.

 The folder contains two ECharts templates for drawing line charts.

-In order to make it work, please install the package appearing in the .py file and create a MySQL database.